Infectious Disease Control

 In developing preventive strategies for specific diseases, it is important consider the following characteristics:

 - Window period: the time between infection and when the infection can be detected.
-Some diseases, for instance HIV infection, have a long window period, but can be transmitted during it.
+Some diseases, for instance HIV infection, have a long window period, yet can be transmitted during it.
 In the early stages of HIV infection, negative tests can falsely reassure the patient, who may continue risky behaviour, putting others at risk.

 Typhoid Mary

 - Pathogenicity: the proportion of infected persons who develop clinical disease.
 For instance, young children can develop antibodies to hepatitis A without showing signs of the disease.
-This happens far less frequently in adults.
-So hepatitis A is less pathogenic in children than it is in adults.
+This happens far less frequently in adults, so hepatitis A is less pathogenic in children than it is in adults.
 Another example is Corynebacterium diphtheriae, which produces diphtheria only when it is carrying the bacteriophage that produces the toxin that causes diphtheria.

-- Case fatality rate: of all the persons who contract a disease, the proportion that die of it.
+- Case fatality: of all the persons who contract a disease, the proportion that die of it.
 The more virulent the disease, the higher the case-fatality rate is likely to be and the more urgent it becomes to control its spread.
 For this reason, physicians who suspect a virulent disease, such as meningococcal illness, should notify the public health authorities as soon as possible by telephone, whereas the notification of less virulent diseases is not so urgent.

 - Herd immunity: the resistance of a group or community to invasion and spread of an infectious agent.
 If enough people in the community are immune to an agent, the chain of transmission is very likely to be broken before the agent reaches non-immune people.
 So, the immunity of the “herd” protects non-immune members.
 This happens only with agents that are transmitted directly from person to person.